West Virginia Code

 (5) Newspaper delivery.

-(a) No child under eighteen years of age may be employed, permitted or suffered to work in, about, or in connection with any of the following occupations:
+(a) A child under eighteen years of age may not be employed, permitted or suffered to work in, about, or in connection with any of the following occupations:

 (1) Motor vehicle driver and outside helper whose work includes riding on a motor vehicle outside the cab for the purpose of assisting in transporting or delivery of goods;